 Getting prequalified or preapproved for a mortgage can both help you understand the prices of homes you can afford.
 When you get prequalified, lenders like Freedom Mortgage will give you an estimate based on financial information you provide.
 When you get preapproved, we’ll ask you to submit financial documents we can use to verify your financial information.

 Both these options can help make your bid on a home more attractive to the seller.
 Learn more about getting prequalified vs preapproved for a mortgage.
+Keep in mind you will still need to apply for a mortgage even if you are pre-approved.

 Step 5.
 Choose a loan